MarkBind/markbind/packages/core/template/default/index.md

 ##### **User Guide: Working with Sites**

-> Learn how to modify site properties, apply themes, and enable / disable plugins for your MarkBind site.
+> Learn how to modify site properties, apply themes, and enable/disable plugins for your MarkBind site.

 More info in: _<a href="https://markbind.org/userGuide/workingWithSites.html" target="_blank">User Guide → Working with Sites</a>_